espinr/activioty/docs/checkpoints/ir-arduino/README.md

 ## IR Receiver and IRLIB2

+The transmitter in the remote control sends out a stream of pulses of infrared light (humans cannot see) when a button is pressed.
+A transmitter is often a light emitting diode (LED) which is built into the pointing end of the remote control handset.
+The infrared light pulses form a pattern unique to that button.

 The Arduino sketch uses the [IRLib2](https://github.com/cyborg5/IRLib2) library to perform all the management of the IR receiver.
 If you are interested in in-depth information about this, you can refer to [this tutorial from Adafruit](https://learn.adafruit.com/using-an-infrared-library/hardware-needed), explaining all details about IR and how to use commercial remotes within your sketch.